saldanaj97/Lego-Store-Project/README.md

    'python3 app.py'
 in the terminal.

+There are also test scripts that could be run to fill a SQL database with test values in the database folder within in the lego-store-project folder.

 TEST USER INFO
 To run program with an admin account use the following information when asked to login: